 Competition is a contest or rivalry between two or more entities for a valued resource.
 To compete effectively, an individual or organization has to improve themselves while shedding their weaknesses.
 The more productive you are at a competition, the more resources you can gather and earn.

 When you compete, you give everything you have to receive something of value, whether it be love, money, new clients, and so on.
 You can win these items and people if you prove you have the ability to earn them.
-For example, you cannot win the heart of a lover if you aren’t more attractive than the alternatives.
+For example, you cannot win a lover’s heart if you aren’t more attractive than the alternatives.

 Therefore, collectivists hate competition because they prefer receiving benefits without having to earn those benefits.
 They want money from others without having to obtain resources through work, thrift, and honesty.
 Thus, collectivists oppose competition and call it “exploitative.”
 Of course, they do not oppose competition when it used to serve their needs.